chloeloveland/obsidian-backup/Submittables/1033 Coursework 1.md

 	);
 ```

-### Changes made:
+> [!Warning] Changes made
-During data entry I realised that the relationship between operator and route is *not* many-one, and is instead many-many.
+> During data entry I realised that the relationship between operator and route is *not* many-one, and is instead many-many.
 I will add a join table for the relationship called `OperatorRoute`.
 The diagram is updated to reflect this, and the database will be updated.